 - The lesson plans include specific terms, phrasing, and statements for teachers to use during instruction.
 PowerPoint slides provide teachers with direct and explicit directions and recommended feedback to address errors and misconceptions.
-For example, the Unit 2, Week 9, Session 2 lesson guides the teacher to say, "I am going to say each sound in the word clip.
-The letter c stands for /k/, the letter l stands for /l/, the letter i stands for /i/, and p stands for /p/.
-Now listen as I blend these sounds together: /kllliiip/.
-Say the word with me: clip." - The lessons include examples of explanatory feedback for students based on common errors or misconceptions in the form of a checkpoint statement after every instructional model.
-The checks explain that if the student struggles to understand and master the content taught, the teacher will take steps to reteach.
-For example, in the lesson in Unit 2, Week 6, Session 3, when the teacher gives direct and explicit instruction on "Identifying Phonemes," the common error is being unable to identify the initial sounds at the beginning of words.
-In Unit 4, Week 20, students are learning long e, e, eelf students are struggling, the teacher can use previous lessons to review and scaffold the students learning. - The Teacher Guide includes a section with information on common decoding mistakes and suggestions on how to teach proactively.
-The "Whole-Class Instructional Next Steps" document provides teachers with recommended explanatory feedback for students based on common errors and misconceptions.
-For example, the document states "If children substituted the incorrect letter(s) for a given sound....
+For example, the Unit 2, Week 9, Session 2, a lesson guides the teacher to say, "I am going to say the new sound in this word: the letters oo stand for /oo/.
+Now listen as I blend all the sounds together: /lllook/, look.
+Say the word with me: look."
+The teacher then writes the word look, and students practice saying the sound and blending. - The lessons include examples of explanatory feedback for students based on common errors or misconceptions in the form of a checkpoint statement after every instructional model.
+The checkpoints explain that if the student struggles to understand and master the content taught, the teacher should take steps to reteach.
+For example, the lesson in Unit 2, Week 9 says, "Check: Can children decode words with consonant blends -bl and -cl?
+Not yet: Use the articulation support on the Sound, Spelling, and Articulation cards for /b/, /k/, and /l/ to model saying the sound in each blend and then blending the sounds correctly.
+If children continue to struggle, review the Add Phonemes lesson."
+In Unit 5, Week 25, students are learning short vowel digraphs; however, if students are struggling, the teacher can use the lesson that focuses on short i and consonants (f, g, j, k, l, qu, v, w, x, y, z) review to review and scaffold the students learning. - The Teacher Guide includes a section with information on common decoding mistakes and suggestions on how to teach proactively.
+The "Whole-Class Instructional Next Steps" document provides teachers with recommended explanatory feedback for students based on common errors and misconceptions, specifically in adding and deleting sounds.
+For example, the document states "If children substituted the incorrect letter(s) for a given sound...
 Then compare the results to Parts 2 and 4.
-If a pattern of errors emerges, provide instruction in the sound-spellings.
-If children added or deleted sounds....
+If a pattern of errors emerges, provide instruction in the sound spellings.
+If children added or deleted sounds...
 Then provide an example word to help children retrieve the sound-spelling.
 If they can encode the sound-spelling in the context of an example word, no further support may be needed."